Stick-slip in a stack: how slip dissonance reveals aging: Experiments

-In \cref{fig:5d}, we schematically represent the coupled role of (I), (II), and disorder, following the evolution of the interfacial stress with time, characterized by $\mu_a$, starting from the last slip event.
-The layer slips when it reaches $\mu_a = \mu_s (T_a)$, whereby $\mu_s$ is distributed in some way for fixed $T_a$ because of disorder (illustrated as a red-shaded area, where for simplicity, we lump all fluctuations in the threshold to sliding) and increases logarithmically with time because of creep.
-For $n = 1$ (black line), $\mu_a$ increases linearly at the same rate for all the events, thus exploring only a narrow region of $T_a$ (the shaded red region due to disorder).
-In the case of multiple active interfaces ($n > 1$, green lines), $\mu_a$ increases faster given that $\dot \mu_a$ is an increasing function of $n$; see point (I) above.
-In some cases, $\mu_a$ directly reaches $\mu_s$, resulting in a lower value of $T_a$ and $\Delta \mu_a$.
-However, if sliding events occur in one of the underneath layers, $\mu_a$ will drop before linearly increasing again, delaying slip and thus increasing $T_a$, and consequently $\Delta\mu_a$, because of creep.
+In \cref{fig:5d}, we schematically represent the coupled role of (I), (II), and disorder, following the evolution of the interfacial stress of an interface $\mu_a$ with time, starting from the last slip event.
+The layer slips when it reaches $\mu_a = \mu_s (T_a)$, whereby $\mu_s$ is distributed in some way for fixed $T_a$ because of disorder (illustrated as a red-shaded area, where for simplicity, we lump all fluctuations in the threshold to sliding) and increases logarithmically with time because of aging.
+For $n = 1$ (black line), $\mu_a$ increases linearly at the same rate for all the events, thus exploring a narrow region of $\mu_s$ (the shaded red region due to disorder) and $T_a$, following \cref{eq:disorder}.
+In the case of multiple active interfaces ($n > 1$, green lines), $\mu_a$ increases faster given that $\dot \mu_a$ is an increasing function of $n$, and several scenarios arise.
+If no other slip events occur in the stack, $\mu_a$ linearly reaches $\mu_s$, resulting in a lower value of $T_a$ and $\Delta \mu_a$.
+However, if sliding events occur elsewhere during loading, $\mu_a$ will drop before linearly increasing again, delaying slip and thus increasing $T_a$, and consequently $\Delta\mu_a$, because of aging.